 But with simplicity comes higher fees.
 If you want the lowest price possible, you will need to get more control and thus, complexity.
 You will need to find the perfect balance for your needs.
 Not everybody will use the same investing level.

-In this article, we are going to see what I call the four levels of investing.
+In this article, we see what I call the four levels of investing.
 It is essential to know what the other ways of investing are.
 Each of these investing levels has pros and cons.

 Level 0: Not investing

 It is not an investing level since you are not investing.
 But by not investing, you are missing out on returns.

 So, while you do not have fees at this level, you will still have a significant opportunity cost.
 You are missing out on all the returns of the stock market (or any other investing market).

 It is difficult to know how much control we have at this level.
 But I would say that we have a lot of control since we can do anything with our money and choose to do nothing.